 - c) Service Improvement - - See Annex D for a report on staff training and accreditation undertaken over the reporting year.
-The training and accreditation coordinator has also highlighted that there are continuing issues regarding the following points - - The number of staff attaining the slit lamp examiner's award is as follows: 2 probationer, 20 people having attained accreditation and a further 5 having gone through re-registration. - A Training Competency framework has been ratified by the DRS Executive Group and this along with some additional competencies is to be complied into one document and should be available on the new DRS website. - The DRS Lead Clinician has been informed via the Four Nations Group that the City & Guild qualification is to finish in December 2016.
-Candidates will be allowed to register for the award until that date and be given until 2019 to complete the award. - As a replacement for the City & Guild qualification, Health Education England are working with Skills for Health and other clinical stakeholders to develop a national qualification for Screeners: staff who undertake screening for either Abdominal Aortic Aneurysm Screeners (AAA) or Diabetic Retinopathy Screening (DRS).
-The plan is to develop a single generic 'Screener' qualification.
-It is envisage this qualification will replace existing training programmes for AAA and DRS screeners in 2016/17 and will remain a national requirement as stipulated in service specifications.
-NHS Scotland has been consulted as to whether they wish to participate in the new qualification. - See Annex I for a report of the DRS system training carried out in preparation for the roll out of Vector. - DRS standards were completely reviewed and re-drafted by HealthCare Improvement Standards (HIS) in late 2105 early 2016.
-The reviewed standards were published in May 2016 and came into force in June 2016. - The project group was chaired by Dr John Olson, Consultant Ophthalmic Physician and Clinical Director of Retinal Screening, NHS Grampian.
+The training and accreditation coordinator has also highlighted that there are continuing issues regarding the following points - - The number of staff attaining the slit lamp examiner's award is as follows: 2 probationer, 20 people having attained accreditation and a further 5 having gone through re-registration. - A Training Competency framework has been ratified by the DRS Executive Group and this along with some additional competencies is to be complied into one document and should be available on the new DRS website. - The City & Guild qualification closed for new applications in December 2016.
+Candidates already registered will be given until 2019 to complete the award. - As a replacement for the City & Guild qualification, Health Education England are working with Skills for Health and other clinical stakeholders to develop a national qualification for Screeners: staff who undertake screening for either Abdominal Aortic Aneurysm Screeners (AAA) or Diabetic Retinopathy Screening (DRS).
+The plan is to develop a single generic L3 Diploma 'Screener' qualification.
+It is envisage this qualification will replace existing training programmes for AAA and DRS screeners in 2018 and will remain a national requirement as stipulated in service specifications.
+NHS Scotland has been consulted as to whether they wish to participate in the new qualification. - See Annex I for a report of the DRS system training carried out in preparation for the roll out of Vector. - DRS standards were completely reviewed and re-drafted by HealthCare Improvement Standards (HIS) in 2016.
+The reviewed standards came into force in June 2016. - The project group was chaired by Dr John Olson, Consultant Ophthalmic Physician and Clinical Director of Retinal Screening, NHS Grampian.
 The group convened in August 2015, considered evidence and identified key themes for the reviewed standards development. - For consultation the group engaged with service users and the general public, 3rd sector organisations, NHS boards and staff, professional bodies (including Royal Colleges) and private sector organisations using a variety of approaches, including: - focus groups (with service users, members of the public and NHS staff) - o an online survey and a feedback form.